NACK2/tic-tac-toe/README.md

 # Tic Tac Toe Console Game
 ### By NACK2

-This console application allows the user to play Tic Tac Toe against the computer.
+This console application allows the user to play Tic Tac Toe against the computer